LLNL/RAJA/docs/sphinx/dev_guide/contributing.rst

-Assuming you are on the develop branch in your local copy of the RAJA repo, and the branch is up-to-date, the first step toward developing a RAJA feature is to create a new branch to on which to perform your development.
+Assuming you are on the develop branch in your local copy of the RAJA repo, and the branch is up-to-date, the first step toward developing a RAJA feature is to create a new branch on which to perform your development.
 For example:

 .. code-block:: bash